 Turing Strikes a Balance

-There are several notable examples of bootcamps choosing the long-form model. gSchool’s web development program runs for 6 months.
-Ada Developers Academy has a 12 month program divided into 7 months of instruction and a 5 month internship.
+There are several notable examples of bootcamps choosing the long-form model, as outlined in Course Report's Guide to Longer Coding Bootcamps. gSchool’s web development program runs for 6 months.
+Ada Developers Academy has a 12 month program divided into 7 months of instruction and a 5-month internship.
 Turing, a software development school in Denver, offers a 7-month program, and the team behind Turing didn’t make the decision lightly.

 Founder Jeff Casimir has plenty of experience when it comes to designing code school curricula.
 He started LivingSocial’s Hungry Academy in 2012 with Chad Fowler, a 5 month internal bootcamp to turn non-technical employees into LivingSocial developers.
 After Hungry Academy, Casimir helped found gSchool, the 6-month-long educational arm of Galvanize in Denver.
 When asked about the evolution of his bootcamps since LivingSocial, Jeff says, “Hungry Academy felt a little too short at 5 months, gSchool needed more time for revisiting and personal projects, so now Turing is 7 months.
 I think that’s the max a student can take.”
 On the other hand, “if Turing was 12 months long, our students wouldn’t really learn more than what they learn at seven.
 And they also need to get out into the workforce.”